 Our trademarks, logos, trade secrets, copyrights, and other intellectual property rights are important assets for us.
 We rely on, and expect to continue to rely on, a combination of work for hire, consulting, assignment, license and confidentiality agreements with our employees, consultants, and third parties with whom we have relationships, as well as trademark, trade dress, domain name, copyright, trade secret, and patent laws, to protect our brand and other intellectual property rights.
 However, these agreements may be breached which could impair or destroy the value of this intellectual property to us.
 Moreover, various other events outside of our control pose a threat to our intellectual property rights.
-For example, we may fail to obtain effective intellectual property protection may not be available in every country in which our content and brands are utilized in commerce.
-Also, the efforts that we have taken to protect our intellectual property rights will be sufficient or effective, and any of our intellectual property rights may not be sufficient or effective, and any of use invested.
+For example, we may fail to obtain effective intellectual property protection, or effective intellectual property protection may not be available in every country in which our content and brands are utilized in commerce.
+Also, the efforts that we have taken to protect our intellectual property rights may not be sufficient or effective, and any of our intellectual property rights may be challenged, which could result in them being narrowed in scope or declared invalid or unenforceable.
 There can be no assurance our intellectual property rights will be sufficient to protect against others offering products or content that are substantially similar to ours and compete with our business.